 Before you start splashing out on fancy effects, really the first guitar pedal you should buy is a tuner!
 A tuning pedal does the obvious – it helps you tune your guitar.
 But it can do so without you – and, more importantly, your audience – having to be able to hear it.
 The tuner I use is the TC Electronic Polytune 3: it’s small, so leaves room for pedals that are a lot more fun!

-Chronologically-speaking, the first real effects pedal you buy will simply depend on the kind of effect you need.
-If your amp doesn’t have reverb, it’s likely you’ll want a reverb pedal as a priority.
+Chronologically speaking, the first real effects pedal you buy will simply depend on the kind of effect you need.
+If your amp doesn’t have reverb, you’ll likely want a reverb pedal as a priority.
 If you’re a bassist and you’ve suddenly found yourself filling in for Chris Wolstenholme in Muse, you’re probably going to need to pick up a Big Muff and/or a bass synth pedal.
-But in another sense, the first thing any guitarist is encounters is actually a pre-amp.
+But in another sense, the first thing any guitarist encounters is a pre-amp.

 ‘Pre-amp’ is short for ‘pre-amplifier’.
-Every guitar and bass amp I’ve ever seen has one built in.
-The role of the pre-amp is to amplify the (voltage gain) signal from your guitar prior to sending it to a second, ‘power’, amplifier, which amplifies the new (current gain) signal so that it moves the speaker and generates audible sound.
+Every guitar and bass amp I’ve ever seen has one built-in.
+The role of the pre-amp is to amplify the (voltage gain) signal from your guitar before sending it to a second, ‘power’, amplifier, which amplifies the new (current gain) signal so that it moves the speaker and generates audible sound.
 Importantly, pre-amps have an EQ section, which allows you to sculpt the sound that ultimately comes out.

 This creates a slight delay between the original sound and the reflected one.
 These reflections, or reverberations, build up alongside the original signal and create the ‘reverb’ effect.
 If the original signal stops dead, it will still be possible to hear the reverberations from this signal for a time afterwards, and this is what a reverb pedal adds to your sound.